-In other words, the solution to the puzzle is not only the six jigsaw puzzle pieces, it is also your people.
-These “soft merits” mean that if your people are not able to share responsibility and cooperate, focus, take initiative, develop diverse skills and so on, they aren’t the right people for an agile implementation.
+In other words, the solution to the puzzle is not only the six jigsaw puzzle pieces, but it is also your people.
+These “soft merits” mean that if your people are not able to share responsibility and cooperate, focus, take the initiative, develop diverse skills and so on, they aren’t the right people for an agile implementation.

-If you don’t have all the pieces you can’t complete the puzzle.
+If you don’t have all the pieces, you can’t complete the puzzle.
 And if you don’t have the right people, you can’t put the pieces together in the right order.
 Again, you might be round, but you might not be a marble.

-Human Centered Development for the People You HAVE
+Human-Centered Development for the People You HAVE

 As with any custom software development project, the people who implement are key to your project’s success.
 Implementing agile changes the dynamics of how teams communicate and work.
 It changes the roles and expectations of all aspects of your project from executive management to human resources and budgeting.